Unity-Technologies/com.unity.netcode.gameobjects/README.md

 ## Issues and missing features
 If there are any issues, bugs or features that are missing.
-Please open an issue on GitHub!
+Please open an issue on the GitHub [issues page](https://github.com/TwoTenPvP/MLAPI/issues)
-## Testing
-The project is not extensivley tested.
-I am however very active on answering and fixing issues.
-If you are using the library and you find something doesn't work or throws an exception.
-Open an issue or submit a PR.